testerbot00000/countr/README.md

 <big>Keep in mind!</big>

 - To avoid spam of the bot and the channel, you can only send a number after someone else has.
 - You can reset the counter with `c!reset`.
+This action is final.
 - The only information we store in our systems are:
 	- The counting channel ID
 	- How many counts in that channel
 	- The user ID of the last count in that channel
-	- Global counts
+	- Global counts (for the activity of the bot)

 Any other questions can go to our [support server](https://discord.gg/JbHX5U3).